 Setting up a custom target

 Connect your hardware over USB.
-Mbed Studio detects the target.
+Mbed Studio detects the device.

-If your target is a debug probe, or if your board is not supported by your program's version of Mbed OS, the Manage Custom Target window opens automatically.
+If your device is a debug probe, or if your board is not supported by your program's version of Mbed OS, the Manage Custom Targets dialog box opens automatically.

-If your target is a development board, open the Target drop-down list and click the custom target button:
+If your device is a development board, open the Target drop-down list and click the Manage custom targets button :

-The Manage Custom Target window shows all USB-connected devices in the USB device drop-down.
-Select the one you want to create a target for.
+The Manage Custom Targets dialog box shows all USB-connected devices in the USB device drop-down list.
+Select the one you want to create a custom target for.

-All fields are populated with the default value for the target.
+All fields are populated with the default values for the custom target.

-Selecting a build target populates the Target name and Deploy and debug target fields with matching values, unless you've already manually edited them.
+Selecting a build target populates the Target name, Deploy and debug target and Debug flags fields with matching values, unless you've already manually edited them.

-- Click the custom target button to create a
+Click the Modify Mbed custom targets button to create a

 custom_target.jsonfile in the root folder of your program.

-You may want to do this if you're inheriting from another target, or creating a new target, because you have additional hardware components on your board.
+You may want to do this if your custom target is inheriting its description from another target, or if you're creating a new custom target because you have additional hardware components on your board.